 An exclusive glimpse into the future

 The ROG Mothership ranks among the most exotic and innovative gaming systems the Republic of Gamers has ever built.
 It offers a new direction for portable desktop replacements, breaking free from a rigid laptop legacy that makes too many needless sacrifices.
 This vision of the future will available starting in Q2.
-Stay tuned for more details.
+Check with your local ROG representative for pricing and availability details in your region.